egres1982/data-engineering-for-aws-immersion-day/README.md

 In the next part of this lab, we will demonstrate how to create a view which has data that is consolidated from S3 via Spectrum and the Redshift direct-attached storage.

 ### Create a view
-Create a view that covers both the January, 2016 Green company DAS table with the historical data residing on S3 to make a single table exclusively for the Green data scientists.
-Use CTAS to create a table with data from January, 2016 for the Green company.
+Create a view that covers both the January 2016 Green company DAS table with the historical data residing on S3 to make a single table exclusively for the Green data scientists.
+Use CTAS to create a table with data from January 2016 for the Green company.
 Compare the runtime to populate this with the COPY runtime earlier.

 <details><summary>Hint</summary>
 <p>